gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Protection Engine Specification MAY add further Causes related to the related Protection Engine.

-When detecting an error, SCTP will send an ABORT chunk followed by ERROR chunk containing the relevant Error Type and Causes.
+When detecting an error, SCTP will send an ERROR chunk containing the relevant Error Type and Causes followed by an ABORT chunk.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3